fluidware/fluidsurveys-docs/fluidsurveys/apiv3/responses.rst

   :query page: page of responses to return (defaults to 0)
   :query page_size: number of responses to return per page (defaults to 50, max is 200)
-  :query expand_GET: whether to format the GET variables as JSON instead of querystring (true, 1, yes, on)

 ::